JosephLedbetter/clicky-game/README.md

-<h1>The Clickster<h1>
+<h1>Puppy Love<h1>

 <h2>Overview</h2>
 <ul>
-  <li>The Clickster is a web game application where users click images of <em>adorable</em> puppies in order to earn points.
-You win the game whenever you have clicked all 9 of the puppies.
-The only catch is that the puppies move in their location with every click... </li>
+  <li>Puppy love is an application where users click images of puppies in order to earn points.
+You win the game whenever you have clicked all 9 puppies without clicking them twice.
+The only catch is that the puppies move in their location every time you click. </li>
-  <li>The puppy images were found at https://www.pexels.com/search/dog/.</li>
 </ul>

 <h2>Technologies Used:</h2>